 Medications are part of your treatment plan, so take medications exactly as instructed.
+Medications work with your CRT-D and help your heart pump regularly.

-Keep records of what medications you take and when and always bring a list of them to all hospital appointments.
+Keep records of what medications you take and always bring a list of them to all hospital appointments.